-Brooks has 700+ media appearances (213 in 2016, 2017 appearances here) on BBC One, BBC Two (‘Newsnight’), BBC News, BBC World Service, CNN, ITV, Channel 5, Sky News, Al Jazeera, ABC News 24, Deutsche Welle, France 24, RT, WTNH (ABC), BBC Radio 4 (with Andrew Marr), BBC 5 Live, The Economist, Money Week and all major UK newspapers and many others including the New York Times, Wall Street Journal and Washington Post.
+Brooks has 700+ media appearances (see list of 2016 & 2017 appearances here) on BBC One, BBC Two (‘Newsnight’), BBC News, BBC World Service, CNN, ITV, Channel 5, Sky News, Al Jazeera, ABC News 24, Deutsche Welle, France 24, RT, WTNH (ABC), BBC Radio 4 (with Andrew Marr), BBC 5 Live, The Economist, Money Week and all major UK newspapers and many others including the New York Times, Wall Street Journal and Washington Post.
 He has co-hosted programmes on immigration as well as British and American politics.
 Brooks writes columns for Daily Telegraph, The Independent, The Times, Sunday Express, Fabian Review, The Journal, LabourList, New Statesman, Northern Echo and others.
 He has been interviewed by Adam Boulton, Colin Brazier, Kay Burley, Bill Dod, Anna Jones, Andrew Marr, Maxine Mawhinney, Dermot Murnaghan, Beverley O’Connor, Francois Pickard, Jeremy Thompson and Andrew Wilson among others – and debated George Galloway and Toby Young.

 As Dean of Durham Law School at Durham University, he is leading the biggest growth in the School’s 50 year history as academic staff numbers increase from 42 to 75 over the next decade – building new critical mass, improving our research capacities, reducing our staff-student ratio and retaining the tutorial and seminar teaching at the heart of our programmes delivering an excellent student experience.
 Durham Law ranked 3rd in the UK in the most recent Research Excellence Framework.
 In 2017, Durham Law School achieved 40th in QS World Rankings – the School’s best result.
 See details on interactive CV.
 Durham University is the third oldest university in England and situated in a UNESCO World Heritage Site – Durham Castle is one of the university’s colleges.